mponce0/eHelp/README.md

 ```

-Additionaly is possible to use ehelp() for saving of documentation of a
+Additionally is possible to use ehelp() for saving of documentation of a
-function into a file with an specific file format, this is acieved by specifying the ```output``` argument in ehelp().
+function into a file with an specific file format, this is achieved by specifying the ```output``` argument in ehelp().
 Available formats are:
 txt (plain-text), ascii (text with ESC-codes for coloring), latex, html, and markdown.
 Additionally, capitalized versions of these formats, will also include